puyaalexxx/TrainMonitor/README.md

 - jQuery for DOM manipulation and Form validation
 - Ajax for asynchronous requests
 - jQuery Unobtrusive Validation for client-side validation
-- JSon Deserialization with System.Text.Json
+- JSON Deserialization with System.Text.Json
 - ViewModel for passing data to views
 - DTOs for data transfer between layers